fabacab/jekyll-skeleton/README.md

 Your site has built-in support for [iCalendar, a digital calendaring and event scheduling format](https://en.wikipedia.org/wiki/ICalendar).
 Using iCalendar, visitors can subscribe to upcoming and recurring event notifications.
 These notifications will then show up right alongside their own alarms and alerts in their phones or other mobile devices.
 This feature is often used by performance venues to help remind visitors of an upcoming show, presentation, or class.

-The iCalendar settings are similar in structure to the [RSS feed settings](#rss-feed-settings) in that they are all contained within one `iCalendar` object in YAML.
+The iCalendar settings are all contained inside an `iCalendar` object.
+See below for examples regarding structure and syntax.

 ### iCalendar defaults